thomasnield/kotlin-statistics/README.md

 ## Linear Regression

 Linear regression is being implemented as well.
-You can get a `SimpleRegression` on a `Sequence` or `Iterable`, for instance.
+You can get a `SimpleRegression` on a `Sequence` or `Iterable` emitting `Double` pairs, for instance.

 ```kotlin
 fun main(args: Array<String>) {